jamesdaniel3/MDH-Reader/README.md

 which means user emails are allowed manually.
 If you are unable to use the Google sheets functionality, reach out to me and I  can add you to our test users.
 I am trying to get the project approved for "production" use.

-If you are TA looking to help with the codebase, see the notes directory, as well as any in-code documentation.
+If you are TA looking to help with the codebase, see the developer_notes directory, as well as any in-code documentation and reach out for files.

 ## CAPABILITIES